Fally Ipupa Foundation: Later work

+In June 2018, during the resurgence of the Ebola epidemic in the eastern region of the DRC, the FFI launched a fundraising campaign and partnered with the humanitarian response led by the Congolese government and its health partners to help those in need.
+That same year during a 2018 tour to Lusaka, Zambia, Ipupa donated diapers, maize meal, methylated spirits, soap, and cotton wool, to the University Teaching Hospital's pediatric cancer and wards for disabled children.

-During the COVID-19 pandemic, the Fally Ipupa Foundation launched a fundraising campaign to help vulnerable and destitute people in the Democratic Republic of the Congo.
+During the COVID-19 pandemic, the foundation launched a fundraising campaign to help vulnerable and destitute people in the Democratic Republic of the Congo.
 Within a few days of its launch, the campaign collected over $10,000 in cash and tons of in-kind donations.
 The FFI also received a generous donation of 1,000 bags of rice.
 After the final collection, the FFI entrusted the Catholic Church with distributing all the donations collected, mainly through orphanages, homes for older adults, and other places.
-On 18 June 2020, the Fally Ipupa Foundation presented a check for €20,000 and 2,500 anti-COVID masks to the Panzi Foundation of Congolese gynecologist Denis Mukwege through its clinic in Kinshasa.
+On 18 June 2020, the foundation presented a check for €20,000 and 2,500 anti-COVID masks to the Panzi Foundation of Congolese gynecologist Denis Mukwege through its clinic in Kinshasa.

-Maternal healthcare support

-On 17 May 2021, the FFI visited women giving birth at the Maternité de Kintambo hospital building located in Kinshasa's Kintambo commune and the CBCO (Communauté Baptiste Du Congo) hospital in the Bandalungwa commune.
-Due to the financial crisis that had prevented some births for several months, the Fally Ipupa Foundation paid the bills for around thirty mothers.
+On 17 May 2021, the FFI visited women giving birth at the Maternité de Kintambo hospital building located in Kintambo and the Centre Hospitalier de Référence Libikisi (formerly CBCO Hospital) in Bandalungwa, where it paid the hospital bills of about thirty mothers who had been unable to settle their expenses because of financial hardship.

-Military assistance

-On 13 June 2022, the Fally Ipupa Foundation provided assistance to the Armed Forces of the Democratic Republic of Congo (FARDC), who are currently engaged in combat against the Rwandan-backed rebel military group M23.
-The FFI brought food and non-food items, including rice, canned goods, and bottled water, to support the FARDC's efforts.

-Humanitarian aid

-During a 2018 tour to Lusaka, Zambia, Ipupa made a charitable donation of key supplies, including diapers, maize meal, methylated spirits, soap, and cotton wool, to the University Teaching Hospital's pediatric cancer and wards for disabled children.
-His first two consecutive concerts in Kampala, Uganda, in October 2023 at the Lugogo Cricket Oval, raised funds for the Children of Uganda NGO, a group that supports orphaned and at-risk children through education and job training programs.
-In August 2024, Ipupa visited a refugee camp situated 30 km from Goma, sheltering people who had escaped the ongoing Rwandan-backed M23 assault in North Kivu.
-The foundation donated essentials, including food, clothing, school supplies, and other necessary products, and oversaw the development of a school for the region's victims, with plans to name it after Y'a Nenet Anangi in honor of their friendship.
+Ipupa's first two consecutive concerts in Kampala, Uganda, in October 2023 at the Lugogo Cricket Oval, raised funds for the Children of Uganda NGO, a group that supports orphaned and at-risk children through education and job training programs.
+In August 2024, Ipupa visited a refugee camp situated 30 km from Goma that shelters people who had escaped the ongoing Rwandan-backed M23 assault in North Kivu.
+The foundation donated food, clothing, school supplies, and other necessary products, and oversaw the development of a school for the region's victims, with plans to name it after Y'a Nenet Anangi in honor of their friendship.

+In June 2026, the FFI again settled the medical bills of 35 postpartum patients at the Centre Hospitalier de Référence Libikisi who remained hospitalized after giving birth due to a lack of funds.
+That same month, it also donated medical equipment along with gynecological and childcare supplies to N'djili General Hospital (Hôpital général de N'djili).